How Christmas Can Help Your Church Grow

 But consider this.
 If church services were football games, Christmas Eve and Easter Sunday could very well be the Super Bowls.
 In other words, people who normally wouldn't be at church are more likely to show up for those services than any other time of the year.
 (And even people who don't usually watch football will tune into the "big game" and go to Super Bowl Parties.)

-So how can churches take advantage of this window of opportunity during Christmas 2011 to create a lasting impact on what happens in 2012?
+So how can churches take advantage of this window of opportunity this Christmas to create a lasting impact on what happens in the new year?
 Here are some ideas: